Tradition Never Looked So Good…..

-The Shakers called their village “The City of Peace.”
-It’s easy to see why.
-Hancock Shaker Village is a welcome retreat from today’s hectic pace, yet offers so much to see and do.
+The Shakers called their village “The City of Peace” and it’s easy to see why.
+We’re a welcome retreat from today’s hectic pace, yet we offer so much to see and do.

 A hike along our mile-long ADA-compliant Farm & Forest trail is a great way to see the Village while enjoying the scenic beauty of the Berkshires.